angelmtenor/data-science-keras/README.md

-# data-science-keras
-Data science projects with Keras
+# Data science projects with Keras

-This repo contains a set of data science projects solved with artificial neural networks implemented in Keras.
+This repo contains a set of data science projects solved with artificial neural networks implemented in Keras

 ## Classification models